APPLICATIONS ACCEPTED ONLINE ONLY

 John H. Reese Award

 Established in 2020.
 This scholarship was established to provide support for rising junior and senior theatre majors who have made outstanding artistic contributions to the Theatre program at W&M, and who have a minimum overall GPA of 2.5.
 (Limited to $1000 for one recipient annually).

 This award is given to recognize a highly accomplished student who has exhibited talent and consistent devotion to the William & Mary Theatre.

 Special Recognition Award

-This award is given to recognize student leaders who have made significant contributions within the Department of Theatre, Speech, & Dance.
+This award is given to recognize student leaders who have made significant contributions to the Department of Theatre, Speech, & Dance.

-- James R. Falls Memorial Award, established in 1995: This fund supports production costs for senior directorials.
+- James R. Falls Memorial Award, established in 1995: This fund supports production costs for senior directors.

-- Althea Hunt and Howard Scammon Visiting Artist-in-Residence in Theatre Endowment, established in 1989: This fund has supported the residencies of Ying Ruocheng, Dudley Cocke and Tamara Coffey, Lois Weaver, Peppe Ostensson and Maria Winton, and Gary Green.
+- Althea Hunt and Howard Scammon Visiting Artist-in-Residence in Theatre Endowment, established in 1989: This fund has supported the residencies of Ying Ruocheng, Dudley Cocke, Tamara Coffey, Lois Weaver, Peppe Ostensson, Maria Winton, and Gary Green.

 - Class of 1939 Artist-in-Residence: This fund rotates between the departments of Theatre, Speech, & Dance, Music, Fine Art, and English.
 It has supported residencies with Michael Rupert, David Crank, Marvin McAllister, Linda Lavin, Elizabeth Polkovitz, and Parisa Khobdeh/Paul Taylor Dance Company